btcid/indodax-official-api-docs/Public-RestAPI.md

   },
 ]
 ```
-# Reestablish WebSocket connection
+# Disconnected Client Issue
-## Issue Description
+## Description
-The VM instance for our chart service is designed to scale up and down automatically, and this occurs frequently.
-As a result, WebSocket clients may get disconnected from the server, potentially causing some messages to be missed.
+WebSocket clients may get disconnected from the server, potentially causing some messages to be missed.
 ## Solution
 If you experience this issue, you can add a handler to reconnect upon disconnection.
 ## Implementation